iNathanZ/CPE_getnextline_2019/README.md

 1st Year Epitech Project

-This project permitted to redo the "getnextline" function, which can get user input in a C project.
+This project permitted to redo the "getnextline" function, which can get user's input in a C project.

+(95.5 % succeeded)